Politics of Jordan

+The politics of Jordan take place in an authoritarian context where power is centralized in the hands of King Abdullah II.
+Aside from the King, the most powerful institutions in Jordan politics are the coercive apparatus (military, police, intelligence service); the cabinet government which the king appoints; and the public bureaucracy.
+The popularly elected lower house of parliament has little meaningful influence on major policy decisions in Jordan.

-The politics of Jordan take place in a framework of a parliamentary monarchy, whereby the Prime Minister of Jordan is head of government, and of a multi-party system.
+Formally, Jordanian politics takes places in a framework of a parliamentary monarchy, whereby the Prime Minister of Jordan is head of government, and of a multi-party system.
 Jordan is a constitutional monarchy based on the constitution promulgated on January 8, 1952.
 The king exercises his power through the government he appoints which is responsible before the Parliament.

-In contrast to most parliamentary monarchies, the monarchy of Jordan is not ceremonial, with the King having significant influence over the affairs of the country.
+Writing in 2026, Temple University professor Sean Yom writes, "the monarchy preserves power through a model of liberalized autocracy.
+Officials tolerate some dissent but repress the loudest critics, even online.
+They champion parliamentary elections, but only after hobbling opposition parties.
+They also issue never-ending promises of democratic reform."

 King Abdullah II of Jordan has been sovereign since the death of his father, King Hussein, in 1999.
 Jafar Hassan has been prime minister since 15 September 2024.